litalert/Springboard_bootcamp_code/README.md

 Code produced from Springboard bootcamp.
 Code is organized in 4 folders:
 1. Capstone 1
 2. Capstone 2
-3. mini projects
+3. Mini Projects
-4. etc
+4. etc.